dotnet/docs/docs/framework/wcf/feature-details/accessing-wcf-services-with-a-windows-store-client-app.md

 >  XmlDictionaryWriter.Write(DateTime) now writes the DateTime object as a string.

 ### Security

- The following security modes are supported in Windows Store applications
+The following security modes are supported in Windows Store applications:

 1. <xref:System.ServiceModel.SecurityMode.None>